Pryasaee/19AI307_JAVA/Module-07/DAY-1/README.md

 1.Define a class named OverloadDemo.
 2.Create display(int a, int b) method to print two integers.
 3.Create display(double x, double y) method to print two doubles.
-4.In the main() method, create an object of OverloadDemo and call both overloaded display methods with respective arguments.
+4.In the main() method, create an object of OverloadDemo and 5.call both overloaded display methods with respective arguments.